 If you are delaying ﬁling because you haven't received the necessary tax documents from an employer, ﬁnancial institution, charity, or some other source, be proactive and ask for them.
 The earlier you get these, the more time you have to sort out any mistakes and make adjustments that could help lower your taxable income before the ﬁnal tax deadline of the year.

-Knowing where you stand well before the tax filing deadline also gives you time to adjust your current tax withholding and also figure out what you can contribute to accounts like traditional IRAs, Roth IRAs, and health savings accounts, based on your modified adjusted income and your overall financial picture.
+Knowing where you stand well before the tax-ﬁling deadline also gives you time to adjust your current tax withholding and ﬁgure out what you can contribute to accounts like traditional IRAs, Roth IRAs, and health savings accounts (HSAs), based on your modiﬁed adjusted income and your overall ﬁnancial picture.

 Note: It isn't necessary to have a job to have a traditional IRA.
-A nonworking spouse, as long as their spouse has earned income, can contribute to a Roth or traditional IRA.
-The amount of a married couple's combined contributions can't be more than the earned compensation reported on their joint return.
+A nonworking spouse, as long as their spouse has earned income, can contribute to a traditional or Roth IRA.
+The amount of a married couple's combined contributions can't exceed the amount of earned compensation reported on their joint return.

-Self-employed individuals and freelancers can open a Simplified Employee Pension plan—more commonly known as a SEP IRA—even if they also have a full-time job as an employee.
-Those who earn money freelancing or running a small business on the side could take advantage of the potential tax benefits from their side gig.
+SEP IRAs Self-employed individuals and freelancers can open a Simpliﬁed Employee Pension plan—more commonly known as a SEP IRA—even if they also have a full-time job as an employee.
+Those who earn money freelancing or running a small business on the side could take advantage of the potential tax beneﬁts from their side gig.
 With a SEP IRA, contributions may be tax-deductible, just like with a traditional IRA, but the SEP IRA has a much higher contribution limit.
 The contribution amount varies based on income.
-For 2020, the contribution limit is 25% of eligible compensation (or 20% of eligible compensation for the self-employed3) or $57,000, whichever is lower.
-For 2021, the ceiling rises to $58,000.
+For tax year 2022, the contribution limit is the lesser of 25% of eligible compensation, or $61,000.
+For 2023, the ceiling rises to $66,000.
+(Self-employed people may face lower limits.3)

 Consider speaking with a tax advisor to determine the impact of SEP IRA contributions on the tax deductibility of contributions to a traditional IRA in the context of your personal situation.